New Media Production -- Fall '12

 You will curate an online exhibition by selecting at least 5 works organized with a specific theme.
 Design and develop the look and feel of your gallery portfolio site.
 Consider the audience and the purpose of the site.
 Develop a navigation convention and interface that successfully presents the work.
 A good place to start is to explore the artbase at http://www.rhizome.org/.

-The second project will be uploaded to an online web server, as well as burned to a CD-ROM.
-Include all source materials, notes, sketches and documentation on the CD in a folder labeled "source."
+The second project will be uploaded to web.
+A zipped file of the project, and all source materials, notes, sketches and documentation in a folder labeled "source" should be emailed to the instructor.

 Details regarding this project will be discussed in class.